 I’ve drawn the sketch here as best I could from memory.
 I can’t recall exactly which tents housed which platoon, and can only remember our piece of the perimeter really well. this probably shows more than anything else, how we lived.
 At the bottom of the camp was the burn pit.
 Everything was dumped in there, and set fire.
 In addition, anything generated in the waste stations was pulled out and burned.
 The burn pits have been blamed for a lot of the illnesses soldiers have contracted.

 I’ll be putting the sketch in at a future date.

 Burn pits were dirty disgusting work, and while we all did it at least once, it was not something we cared to do.
 One of the things a lot of people thought were cool were the so called “Piss tubes.”
 These were nothing more than PVC pipe, buried into the sand at roughly a 45 degree angle.
 As the name implies, we used it to urinate into.

 Eventually we got showers, but I was only able to use them once.
-It had been a weeks since we showered.
+It had been weeks since we showered.
 Up to that point, we used a wash basin to heat up water on the stove and did the best we could.
 The showers got delivered, and the mechanics set up the water heaters.
 Trucks came in and filled them.
 The water heaters were started, and the lines formed for the showers.

 Unlike the showers we had at battle central, these were fully enclosed.
 You went in a small room, stripped, stepped into the shower, and turned it on.
 We were doing the same kind of shower they do in the Navy.
 You step in, get wet, wash up, rinse.
-If you have the water on for more than thirty seconds, you’re wrong.
+If you have the water on for more than ten seconds, you’re wrong.

 As it turned out, we couldn’t enjoy the shower much.
 It had two settings.
 Off and scalding hot.
 I love hot showers but standing for any more than a quarter second under that water could have caused severe burns.
 We were back to the basin rather quickly afterwards.